Finding the Ultimate Bug Out Property or Survival Retreat

 Population Density – During a crisis situation, areas with the highest population densities will experience the most crime, the most social unrest, the highest likelihood for epidemics, and the highest death tolls due to lack of resources and sanitation.
 When choosing a bug out location or survival retreat we suggest staying as far away from high density population areas as possible.

 Natural Threats – From tornadoes and hurricanes to earthquakes and droughts, natural weather patterns and environmental threats need to thoroughly researched before deciding on a property.
-Make sure you know exactly what threats you will be facing and how the local climate will effect your ability to grow food, hunt and obtain resources throughout the year.
+Make sure you know exactly what threats you will be facing and how the local climate will affect your ability to grow food, hunt and obtain resources throughout the year.

 - Look at the areas historical data to better get an idea what the location might look like in the future.
 Take into account things like droughts, flash floods, tornadoes and earthquakes.